alexklibisz/elastiknn/developer-guide.md

 Use `make run/cluster` to run a local cluster with one master node and one data node (using docker-compose).
 There are a couple parts of the codebase that deal with serializing queries for use in a distributed environment.
-Running this small local cluster will exercise those code paths.
+Running this small local cluster exercises those code paths.

 ### Benchmarking and Profiling